-Since the beginning on October 2015, the capping of monthly rates of interest was officially enacted.
+Since the beginning of October 2015, the capping of monthly rates of interest was officially enacted.
 This capping means that interest rates that licensed moneylenders may charge is set at 4 %.

 Some of the moneylenders have switched their borrowers to the weekly loan contracts (rather than the usual monthly ones) as a way to circumvent this law and compensate their losses in interest.

 Even with this, there are those borrowers whose financial plan is about becoming debt free fast.
-In having and trying other options to help you repay debt may be a useful move.
+Having and trying other options to help you repay debt may be a useful move.